 2. Why should I buy this product or service from you?

-And, even when you’ve done that – you’re not out of the clear yet.
-Tons of businesses go wrong by focusing on just these two questions.
-They fill their pages with plenty of benefits, stats and other figures all intended to get the sale, but they leave visitors still asking, “Why you?”
+Tons of businesses go wrong by focusing on the first question.
+They fill their pages with plenty of benefits, stats, and other figures all intended to get the sale, but they leave visitors still asking, “Why you?”

 All things being equal, answering the first question above may be enough to convince some visitors to do business with you.
 However, on the web, all things are rarely equal.
-To be successful online you have to do more than be just as good as the other guy.
+To be successful online, you have to do more than just being as good as the other guy.
 You have to be better than he is today… and better than he’ll be tomorrow.
 And, if your competitors are smart, they’ll be playing the same game.
-They are looking at you not as a measurement of where they should be, but as a measurement of what they should surpass.
+They’re looking at you not as a measurement of where they should be, but as a measurement of what they should surpass.

 How do you convince someone to buy from you?

-Ask yourself, what makes you different from the dozens or possibly even hundreds of others out there doing the same thing?
-Can you make the case for yourself in a way that is appealing?
+Ask yourself what makes you different from the dozens, or possibly even hundreds, of others out there doing the same thing.
+Can you make the case for yourself in a way that’s appealing?
 If you sell the same products or services as dozens of others online, can you convince your visitors that you have or do something special that others aren’t?

 The trick to selling yourself is to do it without sounding like you’re doing it.
 Everything you do to sell yourself has to focus on what your customers need, want and value.
 Now, let’s look at five ways to use content to sell yourself to your visitors.